Legal Advice When Buying A Franchise in the UK (2022)

 Prospective franchisees who have been reluctant to pay deposits to franchisors have, on occasions, suggested that such sums should be paid to the franchisor’s solicitors who are required to hold the money as stakeholders.
 This can work well but much depends on the nature of the franchise and how much is involved.

-In the final analysis, it boils down to a matter of trust between franchisor and franchisee, the reputation of the franchisor and the ability of the franchisee to look after himself.
+In the final analysis, it boils down to a matter of trust between franchisor and franchisee, the reputation of the franchisor and the ability of the franchisee to look after themselves.

 © Manzoor G.K.
 Ishani All rights reserved